 Where to Stay in Albuquerque

-Mauger Estate B&B — This charming bed and breakfast in Albuquerque is an excellent place to rest your head in the New Mexican city.
+Casas de Sueños Old Town Historic Inn — This charming bed and breakfast in Albuquerque is an excellent place to rest your head in the New Mexican city.
 They have a range of lovely rooms available, wonderful facilities, and a great breakfast included each morning.
 Click here to check their availability

 Holiday Inn Express Albuquerque Old Town — If you’d rather stay the night in a familiar chain while visiting Albuquerque, then the Holiday Inn Express is a great option.
-Located a stone’s throw away from Albuquerque’s old town, the have numerous rooms available and a buffet breakfast included each morning.
+Located a stone’s throw away from Albuquerque’s old town, they have numerous rooms available and a buffet breakfast included each morning.
 Click here to check their availability

 Not quite what you’re looking for?
 Click here to browse other hotels in Albuquerque!